itseez3d/metaperson/js_api.markdown

 ## [](#header-2)UI Parameters

-This function allows customization of a bit UI of MetaPerson Creator.
+This function allows customization of a bit of UI of MetaPerson Creator.
 This functionality differs between Mobile and Desktop versions, so we split this description correspondingly.

 ## [](#header-3)MetaPerson Creator Desktop